‘Blood-curdling! Hair-raising! Spine-chilling!’

-Horrors of Spider Island will be released on Blu-ray by Severin Films on May 26th 2020 with both the original, uncut version, scanned from the negative and the alternate U.S. version (as It’s Hot in Paradise), scanned from a low-con film print.
+Horrors of Spider Island was released on Blu-ray by Severin Films on May 26th 2020 with both the original, uncut version, scanned from the negative and the alternate U.S. version (as It’s Hot in Paradise), scanned from a low-con film print.

 - Horrors of Spider Island – original, uncut version of the film